semgrep/semgrep-docs/docs/semgrep-app/findings.md

 A **finding** is the core result of Semgrep's analysis.
 Findings are generated when a Semgrep rule matches a piece of code.

-A finding can be categorized based on the issue or code it detects:
+A finding can be categorized **based on the issue or code it detects**:

 * anti-patterns
-* security vulnerabilities, business, or logic bugs
-* audits for dangerous function use
+* security vulnerabilities (such as dangerous function usage)
-* reviewing authentication or authorization logic
+* business or logic bugs
-* custom pattern matches based on your own custom rules
+* matches based on your own custom rules (such as organization-specific authentication logic)

 Semgrep rules provide a metadata schema to identify common categories such as the above.
 Semgrep findings include a `message` field that describes the security issue or bug that must be resolved.
 Findings may also provide an `autofix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.

-Another way of categorizing findings is based on the validity of of the match:
+Another way of categorizing findings is **based on the validity of of the match**:

 <dl>
     <dt>True positive</dt>
-    <dd></dd>
+    <dd>Rules are written to match a certain code pattern.
+A true positive is a genuine match.
+The rule is capturing code as intended.</dd>
     <dt>False positive</dt>
-    <dd></dd>
-    <dt>True negative</dt>
-    <dd></dd>
+    <dd>A false positive is a mismatch between the intended purpose of the rule and the code it matched.
+A finding is generated but does not meet the rule's intended need.
+Rules with a high false positivity rate are said to be <strong>noisy</strong>.</dd>
     <dt>False negative</dt>
-    <dd></dd>
+    <dd>A false negative is a finding that should have been found by a rule, but was not.
+This could be due to a flaw in the rule's logic.
+See <a href="../release-notes/#additions-1"><code>semgrep shouldafound</code></a>.</dd>
 </dl>

-## Working with findings and false positives
+## Working with findings

 After a finding is generated, developers can:

 * **Fix the issue detected by the finding.** This is the intended workflow.
-In this case, the rule produces a **true positive** finding (such as a security issue) as intended.
+In this case, the rule produces a **true positive** finding (such as a security issue) as intended and developers must refactor or address the code such that the rule no longer matches it.
 * **View the Semgrep rule and the matching code.** For developers aiming to understand their team's security posture, Semgrep provides a top-level report view through the Dashboard and a list view of findings in the Findings page that can be filtered by repository, rule, branch, or triage action.
 * **Triage the finding.** If the finding is not useful or important, it can be deprioritized through triaging.
 Triage actions include commenting and ignoring.
-This is one method to prevent or reduce **false positives**.
+This is one method to reduce **false positives**.
 * **Remove the rule or code that generated the finding**.
-* **Create a Jira ticket from the finding (for Enterprise/Team Tier users.)**
+* **Create a Jira ticket from the finding (for Enterprise/Team Tier users.)** For findings that require more extensive refactoring, a ticket can be created in Jira to track its resolution.

-In some cases, findings can be **false positives**.
-A **false positive** finding is a match that does not meet the goal of the rule.
-This may be due to a flaw in the rule's logic.
-Possible solutions include:

-* Edit the rule to address false positives.
-Create [test cases](../writing-rules/testing-rules) to ensure that the rule behaves as intended.
-* If the rule produces too many false positives or has a high false positive rate, you can remove the rule.
-See [triaging findings](#triaging-findings).
-* If the rule rarely produces false positives, an errant false positive can be ignored.
-See [triaging findings](#triaging-findings).

 :::tip
+* An additional method to address false positives is to improve the rule.
+Create [test cases](../writing-rules/testing-rules) to ensure that the rule performs as intended.
-If a rule from Semgrep Registry is useful but also captures too many false positives, you can reach out to support@semgrep.dev.
+* If a rule from Semgrep Registry is useful but also captures too many false positives, you can reach out to support@semgrep.dev.
 This will assist rule-writing efforts and improve the quality of rules that you run.
 :::

-## Viewing data in the Findings page

-### Navigating to the Findings page

-1. Sign in to Semgrep App.
-2. The **Findings** page can be found on the left sidebar.

 ### Understanding retention periods